min2ha/ukwa-site/content/target/9913/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# National Institute of Economic and Social Research (NIESR): Economics of Scotland

 <p>Independent analysis from NIESR on the economic consequences both for Scotland and the rest of the United Kingdom</p>